Frequently Asked Questions

 Who manages the visit?

-Sydney Writers’ Festival staff work alongside teachers and librarians to manage the visit.
-Our Russ the Story Bus Manager will be in touch beforehand to confirm all the details.
+Sydney Writers’ Festival staff work alongside your nominated teacher or teacher-librarian school representative to coordinate the visit.
+Our Tour Manager will be in touch beforehand to confirm all the details.
+It is expected that each class visiting will be accompanied by their classroom teacher or another teacher familiar with their individual reading abilities.

 Do Sydney Writers’ Festival staff have a Working With Children Check?

-It is a requirement that all Sydney Writers’ Festival staff and volunteers have a Working With Children Check.
+It is a requirement that all Sydney Writers’ Festival staff and volunteers have a Working With Children Check to be part of this program.

 Where does Russ the Story Bus park?

-We will provide a risk assessment and Working With Children Checks for all staff and volunteers attending your school.
-Our Russ the Story Bus Manager will be in contact before your visit – please let them know if you know if you require any specific risk or compliance documents.
-We would be happy to provide them.
+We will provide a Risk Assessment and Working With Children Checks for all staff and volunteers attending your school.
+Our Russ the Story Bus Tour Manager will be in contact before your visit; please let them know if you require any specific risk or compliance documents.

-Each year, Russ the Story Bus’ exterior is adorned in colourful illustrations by one of Australia’s best children’s book illustrators.
-This year, Russ is covered in artwork from the children’s book Love Makes a Family by Sophie Beer.
+Each year, Russ the Story Bus is adorned in colourful illustrations by one of Australia’s best children’s book illustrators.

 My students have special access requirements.
 Who shall I speak to?